Observation of an Accreting Planetary-Mass Companion with Signs of Disk-Disk Interaction in Orion: Results

-Fig.~\ref{fig:SED} presents the HST and JWST spectral energy distribution (SED) of V2376 Ori b, obtained as explained in Appendix \ref{sect:PSF_sub}, within the red dashed circular aperture of 0.08'' radius, shown in Fig.~\ref{fig:kaleidoscope} ({\bf G}).
-We fit a black-body using a grid of temperatures ranging from 1000 K to 3000 K with a step of 100 K, and a scaling coefficient, with values ranging from $10^{-27}$ to $10^{-20}$.
-The best-fit parameters are those that minimize the Root Mean Square Error (RMSE).
-The error bars are determined considering the parameters range for which the RMSE is within 1.5 times the minimum RMSE.
-This yields $T_{\rm eff} = 2100^{+200}_{-300}$ K. The derived black-body luminosity is $ L = 10^{-2.4\pm 0.1}~ \text{L}_{\odot}$, where the uncertainty arises from the errors on both the temperature and the distance to the source.
-As the system is situated in front of the ONC, we consider that extinction is negligible.
-Fig.~\ref{fig:evolutionary_tracks} shows the position of V2376 Ori b on the evolutionary tracks from \citet{baraffe_evolutionary_2003}.
+Figure~\ref{fig:SED} presents the HST and JWST spectral energy distribution (SED) of V2376 Ori b, obtained as explained in Appendix \ref{sect:PSF_sub}, within the dashed red circular aperture of 0.08'' radius, shown in Fig.~\ref{fig:kaleidoscope} ({\bf G}).
+We fitted a black-body using a grid of temperatures ranging from 1000 K to 3000 K with a step of 100 K, and a scaling coefficient, with values ranging from $10^{-27}$ to $10^{-20}$.
+The best-fit parameters are those that minimize the root mean square error (RMSE).
+The error bars were determined considering the parameters range for which the RMSE is within 1.5 times the minimum RMSE.
+This yielded $T_{\rm eff} = 2100^{+200}_{-300}$ K. The derived black-body luminosity is $ L = 10^{-2.4\pm 0.1}~ \text{L}_{\odot}$, where the uncertainty arises from the errors on both the temperature and the distance to the source. {As the system is situated in a young association, extinction from interstellar or circumstellar dust may affect the SED fitting.
+To investigate this, we used the extinction curve of \citet{Weingartner_Draine_2001} with $R_\text{V} = 5.5$ parametrized by the visual extinction, $A_{\rm V}$, in the fit.
+The best fit gives $A_{\rm V}$=0 suggesting a negligible effect of extinction.
+In Fig.~\ref{fig:SED} we also test the use of the BT-Cond model \citep{Allard_2001} to fit the SED; however, this gives poorer fits to the SED (see also the detailed comparison in Appendix~\ref{sect:models})}.
+Figure~\ref{fig:evolutionary_tracks} shows the position of V2376 Ori b on the evolutionary tracks from \citet{baraffe_evolutionary_2003}.
 Considering the obtained luminosity, effective temperature, and an age of 7$\pm$3 Myr, this yields a mass in the range of 10-30 $\rm M_{Jup}$.
 The derived physical properties of V2376 Ori b are summarized in Table~\ref{tab:Companion_prop}.
-Fig.~\ref{fig:exoplanets} shows that these properties are similar to those found for other directly imaged PMCs and giant exoplanets.
+Figure~\ref{fig:exoplanets} shows that these properties are similar to those found for other directly imaged PMCs and giant exoplanets.